MusicDataset/md_homepage/content/musics/b/BalladeNo.3inA-flatMajorOp.47(2)-Frédéric Chopin.md

 ---
-title: Frédéric Chopin - Ballade No. 3 in A-flat Major Op.
+title: Ballade No. 3 in A-flat Major Op.
 47 (2)
 description: This is the description for Ballade No. 3 in A-flat Major Op.
 47 by Frédéric Chopin
 composers: [Frédéric Chopin]
 periods: [Romantic]